Blitzen Trapper: 2000–2003: The Garmonbozia years

-The band's final statement as Garmonbozia was the studio record Duble Pepy Majik Plus, an 18-track LP expanding on the R | L track list, and boasting even more songs that would later appear on Blitzen Trapper (album), including "Donkie Boy" and "Ansel and Emily DeSader."
+The band's final statement as Garmonbozia was the studio record Duble Pepy Majik Plus, an 18-track LP expanding on the R | L track list, and boasting even more songs that would later appear on Blitzen Trapper, including "Donkie Boy" and "Ansel and Emily DeSader."
 (An EP of tracks cut from these last two studio records, titled UNRL or perhaps UNR | L, includes the first version of "Asleep For Days," which would appear on 2004's Field Rexx).
 None of these recordings have ever been made available commercially, although many of these records were distributed at Garmonbozia concerts in Portland, and have later surfaced occasionally on the internet.

 2003–2007: Pre-label

 In 2003, the band changed their name to Blitzen Trapper, reportedly a reference to singer Eric Earley's seventh-grade girlfriend, who kept a Trapper Keeper binder and drew pictures of Santa Claus and his reindeer on it, her favorite reindeer being Blitzen.
 Following the name change, the band finally released their first commercial album, the eponymous Blitzen Trapper, on their own label LidKerCow Ltd, in 2003.
 A decade later, Earley recalled the recording process:

 I don't remember much about making this first record, too long ago maybe.
 I guess I remember this Mexican dive bar we'd go to after sessions with GW (Gregg Williams) who was engineering the record.
 We'd drink tequila and play pool and watch Blazers games.
 Drew took the cover shot down at the coast at some junk shop off the highway.
 An Indian and a zebra.
 That says it all.